marilynm7682/github-tutorial/README.md

 ![](https://preview.c9users.io/marilynm7682/github-learning/github-tutorial/Screen%20Shot%202016-10-24%20at%2011.27.01%20PM.png)
     4. Now copy the SSH key and you're set you could now edit and push your work onto Github.

+Pull requests
+   What is Pull request?
+   A pull request is when you fork someone elses repository and you want that person to see your changes; So you make a pull request in order for the person to recognize the changes you made.They can either deny or accept it.